Conditions in Adults

 Strabismus (“turned eye”, “misaligned eyes”, “squint”)

 Strabismus is a condition in which the eyeballs are not aligned properly and point in different directions.
-When it occurs in adults, it is called adult strabismus.
 Nearly four in every 100 adults have this condition.

 Adult strabismus results in visual, physical, and psychosocial disabilities.
-Affected individuals may not be offered appropriate surgical treatment because of misconceptions about adult strabismus.
 Successful strabismus surgery can relieve double vision and visual confusion, restore or establish depth perception, expand the visual field, eliminate an abnormal head posture, and improve psychosocial function and employability.
 Adults with strabismus should consult their ophthalmologist about the relative risks and benefits of surgery.

 What causes strabismus in adults?